AYUSHAMRIT24/StudyNotion/README.md

 - Set up a MongoDB database and obtain the connection URL.
 - Get up the Mail pass and Mail Port from Gmail.
-- Set up a Razorpay account and obtain the key ,secret.
 - Get jwt secret
-- Set up a cloudinary account and obtain cloud name,api key and api secret.
 - Create a `.env` file in the `Server` directory with the following environment variables:
   - `MONGODB_URL=<your-mongodb-connection-url>`
   - `JWT_SECRET=<your-jwt-secret-key>`